HackYourFuture-CPH/node.js/week2/homework.md

 | `limit` | Only specific number of meals | Date | `api/meals?limit=4` |

 Some extra things to think about:
-- What if there is no meal with the requested id in the relevant array?
+- What if there is no meal with the requested id in `meals.json`?
 - What if the users writes a string as id? fx "/meals/lol"
 - What if the users writes a query parameter that is not supported?